Cumulative generation of maximal entanglement between spectrally distinct qubits using squeezed light: Derivation of the Density Matrix in the Lossy Case

 We make use of positive operator-valued measures made up of orthogonal projectors, where $\Pi(\hat{x})=\hat{x}^\dagger\ket{0}\bra{0}\hat{x}$, and assume non-photon-number resolving detectors.

 A click by the detector at output arm $\hat{a}$, with no detection in the other detector, is only possible for the projection measurements $\Pi(\hat{a}^2)$, $\Pi(\hat{a}\hat{r}_1)$ and $\Pi(\hat{a}\hat{r}_2)$.
-This yields the following reduced density matrix for the qubits: \begin{CEquation} \end{CEquation} where $\circ$ denotes the Hadamard, or element-wise, product of the two matrices, and $\rho_\text{emitters}$ is the density matrix of the qubits at the start of the probing round [Eq.~\eqref{eq:rhoemitters}].
-The probability of obtaining this measurement outcome, $P(1,0)$, is \begin{CEquation} \end{CEquation} where $c_{ij}$ are elements of the emitter density matrix $\rho_\text{emitters}$.
+This yields the following reduced density matrix for the qubits: \begin{widetext}